 A 45 minute wait for the locksmith + $70 later, we were finally ready for our two-day drive.

 I planned to take a week off from blogging so I could housewife the shite out of our new place.
-Instead, I accidentally published this post about my boss peeing in a cup and then sent a new post out to email subscribers that isn’t even live on the blog yet.
+Instead, I accidentally published a post that wasn’t ready and then sent a new post out to email subscribers that isn’t even live on the blog yet.

 Reading everyone’s replies of “hey, the link isn’t working” and “I can’t comment” made me spiral into a series-finale-of-Dexter sort of meltdown.
 But then I realized this was a very Elizabeth Gilbert-esque opportunity to reframe my perspective and remind all of you to sign up for my e-mail list.
 Because apparently it gives you access to all sorts of random nonsense I don’t even mean to share.